mrochk/fastlob/README.md

 *Package currently in development, bugs are expected.*

-***

-*I know that it does not make sense to call "fast" a single-threaded order-book implementation written in an interpreted language such as Python.
-And, in fact, this project is not fast at all yet.*

-*This is just the very first version of the project, the idea was to first have a working and clean pure-Python version.
-The next step is to rewrite the core order processing parts in concurrent C/C++.
-This will be done during summer 2025 on a separate branch and then merged to the main branch.*
+*This is the very first version of the project, the idea was to have a working, correct and clean single-threaded version before making it fast.
+The next step is to rewrite the core parts in a concurrent fashion using multiprocessing.
+This should be done during summer 2025 on a separate branch and then merged to the main branch.*

+*For now, I have decided to keep it written only in Python (no interfacing with C/C++), but that may change in the future.*

 ***